brefphp/bref/docs/environment/database-planetscale.md

 PlanetScale provides an automated import tool to import an existing database without downtime.
 Check out [the documentation](https://planetscale.com/docs/imports/database-imports) to get started.

 For simple scenarios, you can also use the [`mysqldump` tool](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#mysqldump-syntax) to export your existing database and import it later in PlanetScale.
-Note that there are [specific options we need to use for Vitess](https://vitess.io/docs/15.0/user-guides/configuration-basic/exporting-data/#mysqldump).
-We also need to export separately the schema and the data, because we will need to remove foreign key constraints from the schema.
+Note that there are [specific options you need to use for Vitess](https://vitess.io/docs/15.0/user-guides/configuration-basic/exporting-data/#mysqldump).
+You also need to export separately the schema and the data, because you will need to remove foreign key constraints from the schema.

 Let's first export the schema and the data: